DeanLee77/Nadia/README.md

 * A user of the engine can carry out Foward-chaining and Backward-chaining with a given rule/policy set

 ## 2. Adding java library
-Currently this project does NOT use neither Maven nor Gradle hence you will have to add Jackson library into your project.
+Currently this project uses neither Maven nor Gradle hence you will have to add Jackson library into your project.
 You can download following libraries by clicking links.

 * [Jackson annotation](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-annotations/2.9.0)